Saket-Upadhyay/firefly-ids/README.md

 Firefly inspired IDS for Nature-Inspired Cyber Security

 Research Code **[WIP]**.
-> The source code will be made public after paper publication.
+> This project is a result of our research on NICS, Code will be available after paper publication.